ycrc/ycrc.github.io/docs/data/globus.md

 Once uploaded, data should be moved from this staging area to its final location within Milgram.
 Files in the staging area are purged after 21 days.

+For Hopper, the Low Risk endpoint mounts a staging area.
+Once you have staged your data, please submit [this form](https://forms.gle/YigxQdbvobaH7YDT6) to have the files transferred to Hopper.
+If your data is larger than 100G, please submit your request without uploading any data to Globus and we will

 ## Get Started with Globus

+### Authenticate

 1. In a browser, go to [app.globus.org](https://app.globus.org/).
 1. Use the pull-down menu to select Yale and click "Continue".